lorenzleutgeb/gothon/README.md

 Gothon
 ======

-A Python interpreter written in Go.
+A Python interpreter written in Go written as part of the course [*Abstract Machines* (german)](http://www.complang.tuwien.ac.at/andi/185966.html) at Vienna University of Technology.

+<sub>The Go Gopher was created by [Renée French](http://reneefrench.blogspot.co.at/).
+The Python Logo is a [registered trademark of the Python Software Foundation](https://www.python.org/psf/trademarks/)</sub>